-The system is located in the community of Duhamel, on the north shore of the west arm of Kootenay Lake.
+The system is located in the community of Duhamel (commonly known as 6 Mile), on the north shore of the west arm of Kootenay Lake approximately 13 km northeast of Nelson.
 Duhamel is within RDCK Electoral Area F.

 The Duhamel system draws water from a 156-foot well.
 The area's aquifer is designated as being of high-to moderate vulnerability due to moderate levels of development.
 The source area is classified as a Community Watershed.